Derikwhatever/GMRevolution/README.md

 An adaptation of callmeEthan's Gamemaker_quaternion library that makes it compatible and more convenient to use with DragoniteSpam's Vector3 library.

+I've also added myself some extra handy functions to expand the usefulness of the library.

 It also shortens all of DragoniteSpam's Vector3 to vec3 which you will also need to do to use it with this, or simply change any vec3 to a Vector3.

 Links to both of the aforementioned librarys: